Induction at 39 weeks – does it really benefit women?

 To quote Dr. Sara Wickham: “Another study has shown that induction for non-medical reasons in healthy women increases the chance of caesarean section.
 By non-medical reasons, we mean where induction is offered because of a risk factor (such as age, BMI, or having reached a particular week of pregnancy) rather than because of an actual medical condition, such as pre-eclampsia.
 Analysis of data from all of the births that occurred in Victoria, Australia over an eight-year period showed that induction rates increased over that time.
 The researchers also discovered that induction in lower-risk women having their first baby was associated with a higher chance of having a caesarean.
 Induction didn’t make a significant difference to perinatal mortality, which was rare in both induced and non-induced women.
 This is one of many studies which have found that induction increases caesarean without leading to significant benefit in perinatal mortality.
 It should cause us to continue to question some clinicians’ quoting of studies such as the ARRIVE trial, which have been shown to be flawed, and not an accurate representation of what happens in the real world.
 Induction also has medium- and long-term consequences, which aren’t always considered in studies looking only at immediate outcomes.
 Induction is a significant decision and it is important to weigh up the pros and cons before you decide what’s right for you.”
 (Dr. Sara Wickham) https://www.sarawickham.com/research-updates/induction-increases-caesarean/

-That said, in looking at the statistics for my Bradley students it becomes obvious that taking a Bradley class also reduces your chances of a cesarean by more than 50% (from the national average of 32.1% down to 15%.
-Population 504, over a 22 year period).
+That said, in looking at the statistics for my Bradley students it becomes obvious that taking a Bradley class also reduces your chances of a cesarean by more than 50% (from the national average of 32.2% down to 15%.
+(Population 591, over a 29 year period).
 The national average for Bradley students is even lower – 13%.

 So, take a Bradley class, learn how to stay healthy and low risk, hire a doula, use a Midwife, and move during labor.
 Consider using a Birth Center and having a Water-birth if those options are available in your area.